 Mobile homes represent 2% of the city's housing stock.
 The Zoning Ordinance defines mobile home as "a transportable structure designed to be used as a dwelling unit when connected to required utilities."
+There are three mobile home parks in Milpitas- Mobile Lodge of Milpitas, Friendly Village, and Pioneer Mobile Home Park.
 The City establishes a Mobile Home Park Overlay (-MHP) that promotes the expansion and diversification of the available housing opportunities within the City of Milpitas by the establishment of standards for the creation of planned mobile home parks (XI-10-12.04).
 The overlay applies to "R1-6," "R2," "R3-20," and "HS."